wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab4.md

 1. Begin by running a previously created report named `4.1.1_CSR_QueueStatus` to review the report information
 > * <a href="https://youtube.com/embed/47j7YKu7f7I?start=84" target="_blank">Start at timestamp</a>
 2. Edit the report to add reporting functionality
-3. On the `Final Queue Name` block, right click and create a new enhancement to create a new `Channel Group` as listed in the video and `Save` the enhancement
+3. On the `Final Queue Name` block, right click and select 'Create Enhanced Field' to create a new `Channel Group` as listed in the video and `Save` the enhancement

 ![NewEnhancment4 2 1](https://user-images.githubusercontent.com/75790934/113614055-9b5e6100-9617-11eb-96ed-fab3526f5899.png)